-Bilateral hydronephrosis is the enlargement (distention) of the urine collecting structures and pelvis of both kidneys.
+Bilateral hydronephrosis is the enlargement of the parts of the kidney that collect urine.
 Bilateral means both sides.

-Bilateral hydronephrosis occurs when urine is unable to drain from the kidney down the ureters into the bladder.
-Hydronephrosis is not itself a disease, but rather a physical result of whatever disease is keeping urine from draining out of the kidneys, ureters, and bladder.
+Bilateral hydronephrosis occurs when urine is unable to drain from the kidney into the bladder.
+Hydronephrosis is not itself a disease.
+It occurs as a result of a problem that prevents urine from draining out of the kidneys, ureters, and bladder.

 Disorders associated with bilateral hydronephrosis include:

-In the newborn, any urinary tract infection is reason to suspect some type of obstructive problem in the kidney.
-An older child who gets repeat urinary tract infections should be evaluated for possible obstruction.
+A urinary tract infection in a newborn baby can signal a blockage in the kidney.
+An older child who gets repeat urinary tract infections should also be checked for blockage.

-This disorder is usually discovered by the health care provider.
+This problem is often found by the health care provider.

 Hydronephrosis - bilateral

 Elder JS.
 Obstruction of the urinary tract.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
-18th Ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 540.
+19th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 534.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.